Canonbury: Geography

+Canonbury sits on relatively high ground at the junction of the Thames and Lea river basins At a height of around 30m above sea level, the district is at about the same height as the City of London but the land in between dips by about 10m.

 Canonbury is traditionally an area of Islington, and has never been an administrative unit in its own right.
 For this reason it has never had formally defined boundaries, but approximates to the area between Essex Road, Upper Street and Cross Street and either side of St Paul's Road.
 The Canonbury electoral ward within the London Borough of Islington extends as far east as Southgate Road.

 East Canonbury is the south-eastern corner of the district, bordering on the Regents Canal.
 Parts of this area were transferred to the district from the London Borough of Hackney in a boundary adjustment (along the line of the northern towpath of the canal), in 1993.

 In the east is the Marquess Estate, a 1,200 dwelling council estate, completed in 1976 on 26 acre, and designed by Darbourne & Darke.
 A dark red brick, traffic free estate, it was praised as an example of municipal architecture, but acquired a bad reputation and has since been extensively redeveloped to improve security for residents.